|Hometown:||Regina, Saskatchewan, Canada|

 • Earned a silver medal playing for Canada at the 2015 World University Games in South Korea.
 In the gold medal game, Dornstauder’s Canadian squad competed against the United States and fellow Sun Devil teammate Katie Hempen.

-• Scored 21 points (one point short of matching her career high) to go along with 8 rebounds, 4 blocks and a career-high 3 steals in win at SMU (Nov.
+• Scored 21 points to go along with 8 rebounds, 4 blocks and a career-high 3 steals in win at SMU (Nov.
 21).

 • Scored 11 points and grabbed 6 rebounds in ASU’s upset of No. 10 Florida State (Dec.
 21).